alexscheitlin/master-project-evoting/poa-chain/README.md

 1. Create Accounts
 2. Register Nodes

 In the first phase, all nodes are started and accounts will be generated.
 Then, then nodes need to be shut down and restarted with a different configuration.
-In the second phase, the nodes are connected with each other ant transactions can be made.
+In the second phase, the nodes are connected with each other and transactions can be made.

+**Instead of doing _Phase 1_ and _Phase 2_ below with docker, you can run: `./all-in-one.sh`**

+**If you run the script the first time, always answer with 'y'.**

 ## Prerequisites